Two Slieves and a Woolly Jumper

 What you have today is an amalgam of nature’s finest conditions, expert up-to-date links greenkeeping and from the RCD staff and caddies, exemplary service.
 This course offers everything I love about links, a magnificent layout that rises up onto the dunes to give you spectacular vistas to the sea and mountains, a fair few blind shots and stand-offish greens that can be devilish to hit and hold.
 Miss the right spot and you’re off into a grassy grave with safe resurrection never certain.
 The front nine is by far the main act but by any other standard, the back

 There is a second course occupying the same track of land that I hadn’t quite appreciated on previous visits.
 I don’t imagine the Annesley Links gets a lot of play with visitors clamoring to get on the Championship course but I could see during my early morning photo expedition that this must be an exciting test, much shorter and tighter with an almost infinite shot-making possibility and perhaps equally exciting views of the sea, mountains and lofty dunes.
 I’ll give it a go next time!

 At the advise of the concierge, from the charming little town of Newcastle, we drove south towards Carlingford.
-That was us across the border then, into the Republic, the Carlingford Ferry only taking a few minutes.
+That took us across the border into the Republic, the Carlingford Ferry only taking a few minutes.
 The perceived wisdom from our advisor was this would save us some 35-minutes on our journey to our next resort.
 I don’t think that was quite the case.